-Wider strategies (for example, related to attendance, behaviour, wellbeing).
+Wider strategies (for example, related to attendance, behaviour, wellbeing). £45,936

-Activity Evidence that supports this approach Challenge number(s) addressed School counsellor to have increased hours in order to support the wellbeing of students There has been a significant rise in students who would benefit from seeing the school counsellor including those who are disadvantaged 3 Attendance/support officers will be appointed to improve attendance.
+Activity Evidence that supports this approach Challenge number(s) addressed School counsellor to have increased hours in order to support the wellbeing of students There has been a significant rise in students who would benefit from seeing the school counsellor including those who are disadvantaged 3 Attendance and welfare officer will be appointed to improve attendance especially the year 7 disadvantaged.
 The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
 Additional member of staff working within attendance communicating with parents and informing the pastoral team.
-4 Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-3
+4